neclimdul/marketo-rest/docs/Lead/Api/LeadsApi.md

 Change Lead Program Status

 Changes the program status of a list of leads in a target program.
 Only existing members of the program may have their status changed with this API.
-Required Permissions: Read-Write Lead
+Required Permissions: Read-Write Lead<br><br><b>Note: This endpoint has been superceded.</b>  Use <a href=\"/rest-api/endpoint-reference/lead-database-endpoint-reference/#/Program_Members/syncProgramMemberStatusUsingPOST\">Sync Program Member Status</a> endpoint instead.

 ### Example
 ```php